adobe/spectrum-css/README.md

 Note: `yarn dev` will run `gulp dev` above but trigger browsersync to open the documentation URL.
 You can set `BROWSERSYNC_OPEN=true` to change dev and watch to always open the URL.

 You can set a new port for `watch` by setting `BROWSERSYNC_PORT=<port number>`, e.g. `export BROWSERSYNC_PORT=9000; gulp watch` to set the port to `9000`.

-## Testing

-Visual regression testing is documented in more detail inside the [tests package](tests/README.md).

-The following scripts are available for testing:

-* `yarn test` - Run all the visual regression tests.
-* `yarn test button` - Run test for `button` component only.

 ___